aswolf/lab-book/posts/drafts/vapor-rock-theory.md

 This approach allows us to use existing thermodynamic models (like the equilibration algorithm embedded in MELTS) to establish condensed-phase equilibrium, after which we can then determine the coexisting abundances of vapor species.
 The task is even further simplified at higher temperatures where the condensed phase is fully molten.
 In this case, condensed-phase equilibrium is trivial, since the composition and abundance of liquid are just equal to the bulk composition and total mass of the system.
-In the vapor-limited regime, the conditions of equilibrium are controlled by the condensed phase assemblage, which sets the chemical potentials for the system [[202011231519]].
+In the vapor-limited regime, the conditions of equilibrium are controlled by the condensed phase assemblage, which sets the chemical potentials for the system. <!-- [[202011231519]] -->
 Vapor species abundances are finally determined directly from these chemical potentials, providing a complete picture of all the stable phases in the system.

 ## Vapor species thermodynamics